Cas Peters

-Cas Peters (born 13 May 1993) is a Dutch professional footballer who plays as a forward or winger for German club FSV Frankfurt.
-He formerly played for FC Twente, Go Ahead Eagles, FC Emmen, Nacional, De Graafschap and TOP Oss.
+Cas Peters (born 13 May 1993) is a Dutch professional footballer who plays as a forward or winger for German Regionalliga club FSV Frankfurt.
+He formerly played for FC Twente, Go Ahead Eagles, FC Emmen, Nacional, De Graafschap, TOP Oss, FSV Frankfurt and Alemannia Aachen.

 Career

 Twente and loans

 Peters played as a youth for KVV Losser and from there moved to the youth system of Eredivisie club FC Twente.
 In 2012, he joined second-tier Eerste Divisie club Go Ahead Eagles on a season-long loan.
 On 17 August 2012, he made his debut in professional football for the club from Deventer, and he finished the season with six goals in 39 appearances.
 After the loan deal expired, Peters returned to Twente where he would appear for the reserve team, Jong FC Twente, at that time also competing in the second-tier Eerste Divisie.
 There, he was a regular starter, scoring seven goals in 26 appearances.